Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 The time allocation of equation (\ref{eq:t_opt}) is appropriate when we use log-uniform priors for the dark-matter mass and coupling.
-However, we also consider scan strategies and time distributions that take into account strongly favored regimes.
-For example, for axion dark matter, the QCD band is a coupling regime that is well-motivated theoretically by the strong CP problem \cite{peccei1977cp}.
-In order to search for axion dark matter that also solves the strong CP problem, it is desirable to integrate down to the QCD band at each frequency, rather than following the scan strategy function (\ref{eq:t_opt}).
-How far one integrates, e.g. whether to the KSVZ line or to the DFSZ line, depends specifically on one's priors and whether one applies additional weighting in the function $W$ that makes integrating to the DFSZ hypothesis more favorable (e.g. a ``bonus'' for reaching a particular part of parameter space).
+However, we can also consider scan strategies/time distributions that take into account strongly favored regimes.
+For example, for axion dark matter, the QCD band is a coupling regime that is well-motivated theoretically by the strong CP problem.\cite{peccei1977cp} In order to search for axion dark matter that also solves the strong CP problem, it is desirable to integrate down to the QCD band at each frequency, rather than following the scan strategy function (\ref{eq:t_opt}).
+How far one integrates, e.g. whether to the KSVZ line or to the DFSZ line \cite{kim1979weak,shifman1980can,dine1981simple,zhitnitskij1980possible,graham2015experimental}, depends specifically on one's priors and whether one applies additional weighting in the function $W$ that makes integrating to the DFSZ hypothesis more favorable (e.g. a ``bonus'' for reaching a particular part of parameter space).

-Nevertheless, if we still assume a dense scan that is slowly varying and satisfies eq. (\ref{eq:tau_slow}), we may use much of the framework developed in Section \ref{sssec:log_uniform_scan} to compute the optimal time allocation in these more general cases.
+Nevertheless, if we still assume a dense scan that is slowly varying and satisfies eq. (\ref{eq:tau_slow}), we may use much of the framework developed in Section \ref{sssec:log_uniform_scan} to compute the optimal time allocation in wideband searches.
 Using equations (\ref{eq:u_def}) and (\ref{eq:tau_slow}), we find

-where we have replaced the resonant frequencies and dwell times in the argument of $g_{\rm DM,min}$ with the scan density function and have adopted the five assumptions accompanying the dense scan that are listed in Section \ref{sssec:log_uniform_scan}.
-Note, in particular, that we have adopted assumption 2, which sets the matching parameter to the optimal value derived in eq. (\ref{eq:xi_opt}).
+where we have replaced the resonant frequencies and dwell times in the argument of $g_{\rm DM,min}$ with the scan density function and have adopted the five assumptions that are listed in Section \ref{sssec:log_uniform_scan}.
+Note, in particular, that we have adopted assumption 2, which sets the matching parameter to the optimal value of eq. (\ref{eq:xi_opt}).
 Such an assumption is appropriate even when not assuming log-uniform priors; see the discussion following eq. (\ref{eq:xi_opt_limits}).